KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 [Unlocking Performance: Benchmarking and profiling Django for Maximum Efficiency](https://2024.djangocon.us/talks/unlocking-performance-benchmarking-and-profiling-django-for-maximum-efficiency/) by Ron Maravanyika

-Ron said that firstly, we need to define effiency.
+Ron said that firstly, we need to define efficiency.

 Benchmarking is looking at time.
 Profiling is looking at resource usage.